ros2/design/articles/intraprocess_communication.md

 ### Problems when both inter and intra-process communication are needed

-Currently, ROS2 does not provide any API for making nodes or `Publisher` and `Subscription` to ignore each other.
+Currently, ROS 2 does not provide any API for making nodes or `Publisher` and `Subscription` to ignore each other.
 This feature would be useful when both inter and intra-process communication are needed.

-The reason is that the current implementation of the ROS2 middleware will try to deliver inter-process messages also to the nodes within the same process of the `Publisher`, even if they should have received an intra-process message.
+The reason is that the current implementation of the ROS 2 middleware will try to deliver inter-process messages also to the nodes within the same process of the `Publisher`, even if they should have received an intra-process message.
 Note that these messages will be discarded, but they will still cause an overhead.

 The DDS specification provides ways for potentially fixing this problem, i.e. with the `ignore_participant`, `ignore_publication` and `ignore_subscription`operations.